What is service of process?

 You must tell the defendant, in writing:

-Why do I have to notify the defendant about the case?
+Why do I have to tell the defendant about the case?

-Unless the court believes there is an emergency, the court can only make an order if the defendant knows there is a case.
-A defendant must have a chance to come to court and present his or her side of the story.
+Unless the court believes there’s an emergency, the court can only make an order if the defendant knows there’s a case.
+A defendant must have a chance to come to court and present their side of the story.

 When do I have to notify the defendant?